wsdm-cup-2017/buffaloberry/README.md

-# buffaloberry
-The Buffaloberry Vandalism Detector
+# The Buffaloberry Vandalism Detector

 This repository contains the code for the Winning Solution to the WSDM Cup task of Vandalism Detection. http://www.wsdm-cup-2017.org/vandalism-detection.html